reactjs/react.dev/content/docs/hooks-reference.md

 useEffect(didUpdate);
 ```

-Accepts a function that contains imperative, possibly effectful code.
+Accepts a function that contains imperative, possibly effective code.

-Mutations, subscriptions, timers, logging, and other side effects are not allowed inside the main body of a function component (referred to as React's _render phase_).
+Mutations, subscriptions, timers, logging, and other side effects are not allowed inside the main body of a functional component (referred to as React's _render phase_).
 Doing so will lead to confusing bugs and inconsistencies in the UI.

 Instead, use `useEffect`.
 The function passed to `useEffect` will run after the render is committed to the screen.
 Think of effects as an escape hatch from React's purely functional world into the imperative world.